Skip to main content

 http://hl7.org/fhir/2016May/operationoutcome.html

 The following code is to retrieve the patient’s AllergyIntolerance information from the My Health Record System.
-You will notice a lot of similarities to previous code and would likely leverage the method already created for the Personal Health Summary AllergyIntolerance request by simply adding a parameter to parse for reporter._type.
+There are many similarities to the previous code and you could leverage the method already created for the Personal Health Summary AllergyIntolerance request by simply adding a parameter to parse for reporter._type.

 The example below creates a new method.